 The Commonwealth Criminal Code Act 1995 (the Criminal Code) contains offences regarding forced marriage.
 It is illegal to cause a person to enter a forced marriage, and to be a party to a forced marriage.
 Being a party to a forced marriage means agreeing to marry a person who you know or suspect is a victim of forced marriage, unless you are a victim of the forced marriage yourself.

-Australia's forced marriage offences
+Forced marriage offences

 The crime of forced marriage can apply to: